 Crawl-delay: is the command that tells crawlers to wait before loading and crawling a page - and allows you to specify a delay time in seconds.
 Unfortunately, Googlebot routinely ignores these commands so they’re not terribly useful.

 And now that we’ve got the syntax down, it’s just a case of gluing all the parts together.
-Open up a plain text editor, and start by specifying the user agent.
+Open a plain text editor, and specify the user agent.
 Use the wildcard or * if you want to address all of them, or search the following list

 Once you’ve finished writing your robots.txt file, ask your dev or web team to upload it to your root domain and you’re good to go.